ezsystems/commerce-documentation/docs/user_manual/shop_administration/components.md

 # Components

-There are only two Sub-items in Components.

-The eCommerce Configuration settings and Textmodules.
+**eCommerce** > **Components**. contains two sections: eCommerce Configuration settings and text modules.

-Please do not edit the object "silver.eShop Configuration settings" manually.
+Do not edit the "silver.eShop Configuration settings" Content item manually.
-It will be updated by the changes from the configuration settings.
+It is updated by the changes from the configuration settings.

 ![](img/components_menu.png)

 ![](img/components_items.png)

-For the Textmodules see [Translations](translations_for_the_shop/working_with_text_modules_longer_text_elements.md).
+For more information about text modules, see [Translations](translations.md).